Living with loneliness

 This wonderful remedy is for shock and trauma and grief.
 And you can see how quickly it acts.

 Star of Bethlehem is in Rescue Remedy.
-So, when you’re lonely put 2 drops of Rescue Remedy into a glass of water and sip it frequently – and put on some jolly music.
-Music feeds and lifts the soul!
+So, when you’re lonely put 2 drops of Rescue Remedy into a glass of water and sip it frequently.

-For now, here are 3 other remedies that will help heal your loneliness.
+For now, here are 3 other remedies for loneliness.
+I’ve listed all 4 of them here.

 Heather is for when we get so tied up with out own anxieties and feelings.